miroslavrut/pomodoro/README.md

 TODO
-- fix pause
+- refactor this mess of a code
 - improve style
-- add buttons
+- add button icons